Peruvian Bombshell Paula Manzanal Shows Off Hourglass Figure In Plunging Black Top

 As Manzanal’s caption indicates, her post is an ad for the fashion brand Pretty Little Thing, which is the label of her outfit.
 Manzanal often gives the brand a shout-out on her Instagram feed.

-Manzanal stunned in the shots with her blonde highlighted hair in a middle part and styled down elegantly.
+Manzanal stunned in the shots with her blond highlighted hair in a middle part and styled down elegantly.
 She accessorized her look with large hoop earrings that compliment the color palette of her outfit.

 Within about six hours of being published, the post — which Manzanal shared with her almost 2 million Instagram followers — has garnered nearly 30,000 likes, as of the time of this writing.
 The same time period also brought in upwards of 250 comments to the photos.